-The NCERT Solutions will help students to gear up and have a thorough understanding of the chapter and attempt questions from it during the English exam, with full vigour.
-Download the NCERT Solutions of this chapter in PDF from the link attached below to kickstart preparations.
+The NCERT Solutions will help students to have a thorough understanding of the chapter and attempt questions from it during the English exam with full vigour.
+Download the NCERT Solutions of this chapter in PDF from the link below to kickstart your preparations.

 Access Answers to NCERT Solutions for Class 10 English Chapter 5

 Oral Comprehension Check (Page 65)